squirrels-nest/squirrels-docs/docs/how-to/sql-views.md

 On the other hand, the final view is what is presented, or, in other words, the view that is sent accross the API to the front end.
 In this example, it's just a select all statement, but it can be something much more complex spanning multiple database views.
 If no final view file is provided within a dataset, the default is to return everything from the database view.

 Both of these views are Jinja templates for SQL, and the standard Jinja syntax applies.
 The specific SQL syntax is determined by the database as specified in either `connection.py` or `squirrels.yaml`.
-See [How to create a Database conneciton]:../how-to/database.md for more details regarding database connections and how to create it.
+See [Configure Database Connections](/how-to/database.md) for more details regarding database connections and how to create it.

 These views are just examples, feel free to delete them and make your own view from scratch.

-A database view has access to the following keywords:
+Both the final and database views have access to the following keywords:

 1. prms
 2. ctx
-3. proj
+3. args

-The first `prms` variable contains all the parameters as specificed and returned in the `parameters.py` file in the form of a dictionary, where the key is the name of the parameter (the first argument passed into the constructor).
+The first `prms` variable contains all the parameters as specificed and returned in the `parameters.py` file in the form of a dictionary, where the key is the name of the parameter (the first argument passed into the parameter's constructor).
 Likewise, the `ctx` variable is a dictionary as well consisting of parameter options returned by `context.py`.
-The `proj` is also a similar dictionary, but contains the project information in the `squirrels.yaml` file.
-(TODO: Double check this with Tim) As shown in the example above, a parameter can be retrieved in the template like a standard Python map within a double curly bracket `{{}}` by specifying the key like `prms['upper_bound']`, and calling the method format the selected parameters, ie `prms['upper_bound'].get_selected_value()`
+The `args` is also a similar dictionary, but contains the project information in the `squirrels.yaml` file, see [Manifest File (squirrels.yaml)](../topics/manifest.md) for more information.

+As shown in the example above, a parameter can be retrieved in the template like a standard Python map within a double curly bracket `{{}}` by specifying the key like `prms['upper_bound']`, and calling the method format the selected parameters, ie `prms['upper_bound'].get_selected_value()`

 In the future, we also plan to add an optional argument analogus to the sql `USE` statement in the sql template in order to have a way to specify which database is to be used.